TetraLogical/Keyboard-Maestro-Web-Dev-Macros/WCAG-Docs/VS-code-snippets/README.md

 ## [How to add as a VS code snippet](#how-to-add-as-a-vs-code-snippet)

-[Download the snippet file](all-wcag-text-replacements.code-snippets).
+<a href="all-wcag-text-replacements.code-snippets" download>Download the snippet file</a>.
 Then open VS Code and save it to your snippets directory.
 The path should look something like: `~/Library/Application Support/Code/User/snippets/all-wcag-text-replacements.code-snippets`.

 Alternatively, go to `Code > Settings > Configure Snippets > New Global Snippets File...` and paste the contents into this new file.